adobe/mocka/CONTRIBUTING.md

-# LuaMock Community Contributing Guide 1.0
+# Mocka Community Contributing Guide 1.0

 The goal of this document is to create a contribution process that: